psych252/psych252book/docs/14-power_analysis.md

 data:  value by name
 t = -1.3135, df = 13.035, p-value = 0.2117
-alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval:
+alternative hypothesis: true difference in means between group group1 and group group2 is not equal to 0 95 percent confidence interval:
  -3.9191375  0.9548788
 sample estimates: